ITIF-Syuhada/we-will-shine/docs/OPEN-SOURCE-VISION.md

 - 👨‍👩‍👧‍👦 The trust of parents in our mission
 - 🌟 The open source community's collaborative spirit
 - 🇮🇩 Indonesia's potential to lead in ethical EdTech
+- 🎁 The gift of shoes from 7D Putri students - a simple act that sparked a movement

 ---